roshanpty/twitterbot/README.md

 By design tweetbot performs four actions.

-  a) Tweet a random quote from a quote API
+1. Tweet a random quote from a quote API

-  b) Tweet line by line from a line separated text file (ASCII characters)
-     with a hash tag passed as argument.
+2. Tweet line by line from a line separated text file (ASCII characters) with a hash tag passed as argument.

-  c) Retweet another tweet with the same hash tag which was passed earlier
+3. Retweet another tweet with the same hash tag which was passed earlier

-  d) Retweet a tweet with a random hash tag of a particular interest.
+4. Retweet a tweet with a random hash tag of a particular interest.

 By design,  all the four activities will spawn as separate processes and some are limited by hard coded numbers (~50) and the time period between